onap/doc/docs/guides/onap-developer/tutorials/index.rst

 .. caution::
-   The tutorials may refer to earlier versions of software and have not been certified on the latest Beijing Release.
+   The tutorials may refer to earlier versions of software and have not been certified on the latest Casablanca Release.

 * `Automatically Creating a Netconf Mount in APPC from SDNC <https://wiki.onap.org/x/JYUx>`_